 Fiscal responsibility starts with proper budgeting; knowing what money you have, where it goes, and for what reasons.
 However, budgeting is not always straightforward to teach children because either the math is difficult and intimidating, or just wholly irrelevant to them and their world (children have a difficult time grasping the necessity of paying one’s utility bills).
 That said, for some of the more math-inclined it could be a fun exercise to work through their projected budgets.

 Rather than breaking out the excel sheets right from the start, one of the most impactful lessons to impart on children of all ages is the difference between a need and a want.
 This actually forms the basis of the future more technical discussion about how to make a budget and deciding how to spend their savings.
-Without really understanding the crucial distinction between something they truly need, versus something they just want, any future lessons about fiscal responsibility could fall on deaf ears.
+Without really understanding the crucial distinction between something they truly need, versus something they just want, any future lessons about financial literacy and responsibility to your children could fall on deaf ears.